A Kernel Theory of Modern Data Augmentation: Effects of Augmentation: Invariance and Regularization

-It is commonly understood that data augmentation can be viewed as a regularizer, in that it reduces generalization error but not necessarily training error~\cite{Goodfellow-et-al-2016, zhang2016understanding}.
-We make this more precise, showing that data augmentation has two specific effects: \begin{enumerate*}[label=(\roman*)] \item increasing the coverage of augmented forms by averaging the features of augmented data points, and \item penalizing model complexity via a variance regularization term. \end{enumerate*} Our theory applies to a general augmentation process (Section~\ref{subsec:augmentation_process}), and we demonstrate connections to prior work throughout our derivation of the feature averaging (Section~\ref{subsec:feature_averaging}) and variance regularization (Section~\ref{subsec:variance_regularization}) components.
-We validate our theory empirically (Section~\ref{sec:validation}), and in Section~\ref{sec:deep_learning}, we show the practical utility of our analysis to both kernel and deep learning pipelines.
+In this section we build on the connection between kernels and augmentation in Section~\ref{sec:knn}, exploring directly the effect of augmentation on a kernel classifier.
+It is commonly understood that data augmentation can be seen as a regularizer, in that it reduces generalization error but not necessarily training error~\citep{Goodfellow-et-al-2016, zhang2016understanding}.
+We make this more precise, showing that data augmentation has two specific effects: \begin{enumerate*}[label=(\roman*)] \item increasing the invariance by averaging the features of augmented data points, and \item penalizing model complexity via a regularization term based on the variance of the augmented forms. \end{enumerate*} These are two approaches that have been explicitly applied to get more robust performance in machine learning, though outside of the context of data augmentation.
+We demonstrate connections to prior work in our derivation of the feature averaging (Section~\ref{subsec:feature_averaging}) and variance regularization (Section~\ref{subsec:variance_regularization}) terms.
+We also validate our theory empirically (Section~\ref{sec:validation}), and in Section~\ref{sec:deep_learning}, show the practical utility of our analysis to both kernel and deep learning pipelines.